Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/compile-module.rst

 a ``tar`` file with packaged sources that were used for the build.
 The list of available docker images can be found on `DockerHub. <https://hub.docker.com/r/concordium/verifiable-sc>`_

-This option is available on ``cargo-concordium`` version 3.1 or newer.

 The ``tar`` archive should be uploaded and made publicly available, and its link should be embedded into the deployed module using the ``cargo concordium edit-build-info`` command.